-For budget and forecasting work, the introduction of Hypergene has meant that the entire organization now uses a common process with the same definitions of different concepts.
+For budgeting and forecasting work, the introduction of Hypergene has enabled the entire organisation to adopt a common process with the same definitions of different concepts.

-"Having a standardized process facilitates our conversations.
-Today, different data can be better compared and monitored," says Helena Jönsson, economist and system manager at LU.
+"Having a standardised process facilitates our conversations.
+Today, different data can be better compared and monitored," says Helena Jönsson, economist and system manager at Lund University.

-The university has also received the quality enhancement and automation it was striving for.
+The university has also gained the quality enhancement and automation it wanted.

-Through the project functionality, economists can also offer support to project managers in the calculation process for grant applications, and once funds are granted, enter their multi-annual budgets into Hypergene.
+Hypergene's project functionality enables economists to offer support to project managers in the calculation process for grant applications, and once funds are granted, to enter their multi-year budgets into Hypergene.

-For risk management, Hypergene’s system has offered improved overview and control.
-Examples of risks and challenges that are unique to a college or university include how the dependence on external funding affects its operation, or how the application volume from students impacts course offerings.
-Some of these risks live on for many years, while other risks can more easily be addressed and eliminated.
-With Hypergene, you can both create an analysis from a risk perspective, i.e. observe what "risk X" looks like for all faculties, and from an organizational perspective, which highlights the risk situation of an individual faculty.
-The result can be presented both in the form of tables and diagrams or in a simple to understand risk matrix.
+With Hypergene, you can create an analysis from a risk perspective, i.e. observe what "risk X" looks like for all faculties, and from an organisational perspective, highlighting the risk situation of an individual faculty.
+The results can be presented in tables and diagrams, or in an easy-to-grasp risk matrix.

-And the longer you work with risk management and the more years of data you have to compare with, the more interesting it will be to follow trends and actions on risks that run across many years.
+The longer you work with risk management, and the more years of data you have to compare, the more interesting it becomes to follow trends and actions on risks over the long term.

-"With Hypergene, we have a completely different control and overview of our risks and we feel confident that we can work proactively to minimize the risks and challenges we face," says Elisabeth Pupp, who works with the risk process at Lund University.
+"With Hypergene, we have a completely different level of control and overview of our risks, and we feel confident that we can work proactively to minimise the risks and challenges we face," says Elisabeth Pupp, who works with the risk process at Lund University.

-"Performance Reporting has provided us with good preconditions for quality enhancement in our various reporting.
-Instead of using time to pull up numbers according to separate instructions, those who are going to create the reports can focus on the analysis itself.
-We look forward to all the developments that are taking place in that module and to using it in even more automatic reporting flows that are currently manual," says Helena Jönsson.
+"Performance Reporting has provided us with good conditions for quality enhancement in our various reporting.
+Instead of spending time on pulling up numbers according to separate instructions, the staff who will create the reports can focus on the analysis itself.
+We look forward to all the developments that are taking place in that module, and to automating more of our reporting flows," Helena Jönsson adds.